Optimal Control of Underdamped Systems: An Analytic Approach: Numerically assisted applications

 In this section, we apply numerical methods to the multiscale expansion to analyze the underdamped dynamics, both in the case of Gaussian boundary conditions and in more complex boundary conditions, in particular, those modelling Landauer's one bit of memory erasure.

-In the Gaussian case, we have access to the exact solution, and we can therefore use a direct numerical integration method to solve the associated boundary value problems, from which we can obtain the first and second order phase space cumulants.
-We then use the perturbative approach to compute the same values, which show good agreement: see Fig.~\ref{fig:kl_gauss} for case \ref{itm:a} and Fig.~\ref{fig:ep_gauss} for case \ref{itm:b}.
+In the Gaussian case, we have a system of differential equations specifying the non-perturbative solution, and we can therefore use numerical integration to solve the associated boundary value problems, from which we can obtain the first and second order phase space cumulants.
+We then use the perturbative approach to compute the same values, which show good agreement: see Fig.~\ref{fig:kl_gauss} for case \hyperref[itm:a]{KL} and Fig.~\ref{fig:ep_gauss} for case \hyperref[itm:b]{EP}.
 Additionally, we take a look at expansion and compression with Gaussian boundary conditions in Section~\ref{sec:exco}.

 Furthermore, the perturbative approach can be used to make predictions for the cumulants when no analytic solution is available.
 We demonstrate this using boundary conditions modelling Landauer's one bit of memory erasure, as illustrated in Fig.~\ref{fig:bvp_landauer}.
 This requires numerically solving the cell problem \eqref{eq:cell}, from which we obtain the optimal control protocol and the marginal distribution of the position in the overdamped dynamics.
 We can then compute leading order corrections to approximate the quantities in the underdamped dynamics.